 4) The fruits of the Spirit – love, joy, peace longsuffering, gentleness, goodness, faith, meekness, and temperance, (Gal.
 5:22) we gently interweave into our personalities.

-5) Each member of the Carmelite community is responsible for their own physical provision as recommended by the Apostle Paul, and generously seeks to provide for the needs of the less fortunate through prayer, physical provision, and financial contribution to charities according to their own abilities and conscience.
+5) Each member of the Carmelite community is responsible for their own physical provision as recommended by the Apostle and generously seeks to provide for the needs of the less fortunate through prayer, physical provision, and financial contribution to charities according to their own abilities and conscience.

 6) In keeping with our Celtic heritage, when possible we spend solitary time in nature and contemplate “whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things” (Philippians 4:8).

-7) Our commitment to prayer, knowing that all things are gifts of the Holy Trinity, is considered a sacred honor which we approach with reverence and great anticipation; we bind ourselves with the Angels and Saints who intercede for the salvation of souls and the conversion of hearts to joyful relationship with the Lord God Almighty.
+7) Our commitment to prayer, knowing that all things are gifts of the Holy Trinity, is considered a sacred honor which we approach with reverence and great anticipation; we bind ourselves with the Angels and Saints who intercede for the salvation of souls and the conversion of hearts with the Lord God Almighty.

 8) Aware that our enemy the devil prowls about like a roaring lion seeking whom he might devour, we clothe ourselves in the whole armor of God (Stand, therefore, having girded your waist with truth, having put on the breastplate of righteousness, and having shod your feet with the gospel of peace; above all, taking the shield of faith with which you will be able to quench all the fiery darts of the wicked one.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God” – Eph.
 6:14-17).